MalikHumza/Portfolio_Website/README.md

 - Front-end library: React
 - CSS framework: React-bootstrap
-- CSS animations library: Animate.css
+- CSS animation library: Animate.css

 In the /personal-portfolio, you can run: